When you’re searching for things to do in Shoreditch, the number one suggestion is generally to check out the street art.

 The Global Street Art collective have revamped an entire building on New Inn Broadway, a little street round the corner from the former site of the Curtain Theatre, where Romeo and Juliet was first performed.
 In homage to its star-crossed neighbours, the entire facade has been given over to a portrait of the lovers, alongside quotes, and an abundance of flowers.

 Hackney’s Broadway Market may steal the limelight from neighbouring Shoreditch, but there’s plenty of stall browsing to enjoy here, too.
 There’s the regular weekly markets in Brick Lane and Spitalfields, flogging vintage wares and handmade goods; the famous Columbia Road Flower Market every Sunday; and frequent pop ups inside Shoreditch landmark The Old Truman Brewery.
 Here’s what you can expect…

 Columbia Road Flower Market

 Columbia Road once struggled to find traders to fill the huge market hall that stood here in the 19th century (all that remains today are a set of iron gates and lion statues).
-Nowadays, it’s one of the area’s busiest streets, when the Sunday flower market gets into full flow and sellers line the pavements with kaleidoscopic bouquets.
-Head down there later in the afternoon, and you’ll have less choice but more elbow room – and there’s some prize bargains to be won as they try to shift stock.
-Browse the bouquets, buy yourself a 10-foot banana tree, and take a load off at one of the independent cafés lining the street.
-READ MORE
+Nowadays however it’s one of the most iconic things to do in Shoreditch, with row upon row of sellers lining the pavements with kaleidoscopic bouquets.
+Turn up early and you’ll have the pick of the bunch, However, head down there later in the afternoon, and you’ll have more elbow room, as well as the chance to snag yourself a bargain as they try to shift stock.

 Details: Every Sunday, 8am-3pm | Columbia Road, E2 7RG